Compatible Time-Sharing System: Programming languages

-CTSS at first had only an assembler, FAP, and a compiler, MAD.
-Also, Fortran II code could be translated into MAD code by using MADTRN.
-Later half of the system was written in MAD.
-Later there were other programming languages including COMIT II, LISP 1.5 and a version of ALGOL.
+CTSS at first had only an assembler (FAP) and a compiler for the MAD language.
+Also, FORTRAN II code could be translated into MAD code by using MADTRN.
+Later, half of the system was written in MAD.
+Other programming languages were added, including COMIT II, LISP 1.5, and a version of ALGOL.

 File system

-Each user had their own directory, and there were also shared directories for groups of people with the same "problem number".
-Each file had two names, the second indicating its type as did the extension in later systems.
+Each user had their own directory to store their data, and there were also shared directories for groups of people with the same "problem number".
+Each file had two-part names, the second indicating its type, as did the filename extension in later systems.
 At first, each file could have one of four modes: temporary, permanent, read-only class 1, and read-only class 2.
 Read-only class 1 allowed the user to change the mode of the file.
 Files could also be symbolically linked between directories.
-A directory listing by listf:
+An example directory listing by listf: